If you have or are ever to lose one or more teeth, it is likely that you wish to replace them.

 As the surgery does not involve extensive drilling of the bone, within about a month your gum and surrounding tissue will have fully healed.

-After the initial placement of implant you can expect:
+After the initial placement of the implant you can expect:

 - Swollen gums and face